- How does radiation work to treat cancer?

 Along with the American Cancer Society, other sources of information and support include:

-Patient Web site has a locator of member radiation oncologists.
-Free brochures, including specific brochures on radiation for bladder, breast, colorectal, gynecologic, head and neck, Hodgkin’s, lung, non-Hodgkin’s, skin, and prostate cancers are available.
+Patient website has a locator of member radiation oncologists; has free brochures, including specific brochures on radiation for bladder, breast, colorectal, gynecologic, head and neck, Hodgkin’s, lung, non-Hodgkin’s, skin, and prostate cancers

-Offers accurate, up-to-date information about cancer to patients, their families, and the general public.
+Offers accurate, up-to-date information about cancer and cancer treatments to patients, their families, and the general public.

 No matter who you are, we can help.
 Contact us anytime, day or night, for cancer-related information and support.
 Call us at 1-800-227-2345 or visit www.cancer.org.

 Last Revised: 10/27/2014